shiqian/certifyingOpenstack/Network Isolation/Readme.md

     -   MAX_PORT
         +   These two parameters define a range of ports to be scanned.
 They can be set as MIN_PORT=1 and MAX_PORT=65535 to cover the full port range.
     -   TARGET_IP
-        +   The target IP address
+        +   The target IP address for the HoneyPot VM (we left the creation to the user)
-            *   Possible improvement: check if the input IP is assigned to the host
     -   TARGET_UUID
-        +   The OpenStack's UUID of the target
+        +   The OpenStack's UUID of the target VM
 *   1 - Authentication
     -   OS_AUTH_URL
     -   OS_TENANT_NAME